mukesh0290/Llama_Langchain_Applications/LangChain_Llama3_Email_Generator_App/README.md

-**Step1:** To create a project suing Olama, go to https://ollama.com/ and download the Olama .exe file and install it
+**Step1:** To create a project using Olama, go to https://ollama.com/ and download the Olama .exe file and install it

 **Step2:** Create Virtual enviornment in VS code or any other IDE, Open terminal: to open vs code type cmd +shift +P